JaydenMajor/Stick-With-Me-Menu/README.md

 We devloped this plugin because we were working with wordpress menus that were much longer that the screen and haveing to scroll up just to add a new item was not ideal.

 ## Change Log
+### 1.1
+Release Date: TBD

+* Added a settings option to enable/disable the plugin in the menu area.

 ### 1.0
 Release Date: TBD